 5.5.
 Payment on file.
 Customer may be given the option to use a convenience feature that retains payment information previously entered during a prior purchase from Clarivoy, which Clarivoy will use to process Customer’s order, and which Clarivoy will store in connection with Customer’s account.

 5.6.
 Subscription.
 If Customer’s purchase is based on a monthly or other periodic subscription fee, Clarivoy will automatically charge the subscription fee plus any applicable taxes and fees each month or other pay period to your credit card or other payment method that Customer provides to Clarivoy.
 At the expiration of each subscription term, Clarivoy will automatically renew your subscription and charge the credit card or other payment method you have provided to us, unless you cancel your subscription.
 Your subscriptions will automatically renew at the then-current price plus any applicable taxes and fees, excluding promotional and discount pricing.
 Customer can cancel a subscription service by contacting Clarivoy.

 5.7.
 Late Payments.
 Late payments will be subject to late fees at the rate of 1.0% per month, or if lower, the maximum rate allowed by law.

 5.8.
 Dispute.
 Customer is deemed to have waived any objection to an invoice unless Customer notifies Clarivoy in writing of an objection to an invoice within ten (10) business days following Customer’s receipt of the invoice at issue.
 Customer remains obligated to pay all undisputed amounts when due.

 5.9.
 Non-Payment.
-If Customer fails to pay undisputed fees invoiced by Clarivoy within ten (10) days following the payment due date, Clarivoy shall have the option, without prior notice or warning:
+If Customer fails to pay undisputed fees invoiced by Clarivoy within ten (10) days following the payment due date, Clarivoy shall have the option, without prior notice or warning, to:

 (a) Terminate this Agreement; or